jeeliz/jeelizFaceFilter/README.md

 ## See also
-If you just want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](https://github.com/jeeliz/jeelizGlanceTracker) is released at this purpose.
+If you just want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](https://github.com/jeeliz/jeelizGlanceTracker) is what you are looking for.
 It can be useful to play and pause a video whether the user is watching or not.
 This library needs fewer resources and the neural network file is much lighter.

 If you want to use this library for glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
 It includes a high quality and lightweight 3D engine which implements the following features : deferred shading, PBR, raytraced shadows, normal mapping, ...
-It also reconstruct the lighting environment of the user.
+It also reconstructs the lighting environment around the user (ambient and directional lighting).
 But the glasses comes from a database hosted in our servers.
-If you want to add some models please contact us.
+If you want to add some models, please contact us.

 ## References